After A Bold American Gambit Against Iran, 4 Big Questions About What's Next

 What does this mean for diplomacy?

 Has Soleimani's death poisoned the prospect for renewed negotiations between the United States and Iran?
-Or will the demonstration of American power prompt Tehran to recalculate?
+Or will the demonstration of American power prompt Tehran to reassess?

 The overall situation between the two nations already was at a low ebb.

-Trump abrogated America's participation in the Iran nuclear agreement concluded by President Obama — not because Iran had violated it but because, Trump argued, Iran's other malign activities had endured and that the deal gave Iran too many concessions in exchange for little.
+Trump abrogated America's participation in the Iran nuclear agreement concluded by President Obama — not because Iran had violated it but because, Trump argued, Iran's other malign activities had endured and the deal gave Iran too many concessions in exchange for little.

 Trump and Pompeo then said they would apply "maximum pressure" to Iran with new sanctions to compel it to renegotiate the nuclear deal in a way more to the administration's liking.